Electricity Per unit price in Pakistan

 Latest Electricity Bill Per Unit Price in Pakistan

-Below table contains the latest unit price of different tariff categories formulated by NEPRA
+The below table contains the latest unit price of different tariff categories formulated by NEPRA.

 Lesco unit slab